Work to complete

 Postgraduate work experience placements

-Your placement will usually be after your first year of study, and during your time on placement you should either continue working on your dissertation, or gaining experience for you to include in your dissertation upon return from placement.
+Your placement will usually be after your first year of study, and during your time on placement you should be gaining experience for you to include in your dissertation upon return from placement.